Danni4real/ThreadLog/README.md

 ThreadLog is a tool that can:

-1. track threads' executing trajectory;
+1. Print threads' call stack;
-1. different thread use different color to print track and log;
-2. use ++ when thread depth increased;
-3. use -- when thread depth decreased;
+2. Print different levels of log;

 mkdir build